Elyasin/Come-Malaka-Expenses/README.md

 **This app is still in beta.
 Feel free to feed back or to join.**

-User of 3rd party software for development and testing: mailcatch
+Uses of 3rd party software for development and testing: mailcatch

 ## ToDos: